miladyboy/wingman/tasks/Tasks.md

 - [x] Make it so that users can suspend their membership.
 - [x] Call less attention to the logout button.
 Hide it behind a settings button maybe.
 - [x] Improve prompting to use system/user roles instead of just a single string. **important** *llm*
+- [x] Fix the E2E tests to run with multiple workers. *test* **important**
+- [x] Perfect the Landing Copywright *growth*
+- [x] Add a search for the threads to find a specific girl name.
+- [x] Add "global data" preferences for the user: what they're looking for and ways to connect with girls through commonalities.